Mendalton/website-develop/README.md

-## Welcome to Mendalton's webssite template
+## Welcome to Mendalton's website template

 Usually, this stuff updates a lot since I want to find what I can template.